 IFIP, in collaboration with Archipel, launched an online survey for funders and recipients of global funding for Indigenous Peoples.
 The survey was open for approximately four weeks from January 23 to February 24, 2023.
-To best capture the experiences of both funders and recipients, the survey consisted of four sections to capture the global and regional experiences, perspectives, and priorities related to funding for Indigenous Peoples.
+To best capture the experiences of both funders and recipients, the survey consisted of four sections to capture the global and regional experiences, perspectives, and funding priorities of Indigenous Peoples.
 For each of the questions, participants were asked to use the response options provided.
 Participants were also encouraged to answer as many questions as they were comfortable answering.

-The first section consisted of five questions asking the participants to describe themselves, including their region, organizational details, role, and scope of activities.
+In the first section, participants were asked five questions to describe themselves, including their region, organizational details, role, and scope of activities.

-The second section consisted of six questions to capture the key funding perspectives and concerns, funding structures, and what is working well and what is not working.
-The third section consisted of three questions about future funding improvements.
-The last section consisted of six questions on the socio-demographic characteristics of the respondents.
+In the second section, participants were asked six questions to capture key funding perspectives and concerns and what is working well or not within funding structures.
+In the third section, participants were asked three questions about future funding improvements.
+In the last section, participants were asked six questions about their sociodemographic characteristics.